sparkfun/eng_application/Documentation/InstructionsForMakingASandwich.md

 **by Gabriel Bolivar**

-Disclaimer: The author is not responsible for any injuries occurred during the implementation of these instructions even if the instructions were followed as advised.
+Disclaimer: The author is not responsible for any injuries occurred during the implementation of these instructions even if the instructions are followed as directed.

 ### Ingredients ###
 - Mayonnaise